 One book everyone should read?
 Why?

-Is this the part where I admit I’m more of a podcast gal.
-I’m halfway through about 4 books so I’ll let you know which one’s a killer once I’m finally finished one.
-But to give you something to takeaway I’m currently obsessed with everything Seth Godin produces.
+Is this the part where I admit I’m more of a podcast gal?
+I’m halfway through about four books so I’ll let you know which one’s a killer once I’m finally finished one.
+But to give you something to take away I’m currently obsessed with everything Seth Godin produces.
 I love the way he questions conventional ideologies in business and marketing and encourages people to make decisions based on impact not stats/like/trends.
 He just has such an interesting and refreshing outlook on everything (hence the advice earlier being from him).